 Perm or Dye: Which One Is More Harmful?

 Women can quickly switch between looks in a short time.
 They can shift their hairdo from a straight look to a curly look and vice versa without wasting time.
 They can also turn from blondes to redheads without many struggles.
 But what is the secret?
 They use dyes and perm to make all these changes.

 For a very long time, women had to play with their natural hair to switch and spice things up, but in the end, it faced the consequences.
 Perms and dyes damaged their hair over time.
 The introduction of extensions saved them.
 You could wear any color and any shape.
 However, the olden-day types of extensions were not so flexible because they were made from synthetic fiber.
 Things got more interesting with the introduction of human hair extensions.

 These extensions are versatile and very flexible.
 Whatever you can do to your natural hair you can do it to your extension.
 Now, they can freely go back to dyes and perm knowing that their real hair is well hidden and protected.
 Women know that these products are not so good for it because of their chemical makeup.
 However, it seems impossible to stay away from them.
 Many women question themselves about which of the two is worse than the other.
 If they had to pick one, which one would it be?

 Any natural hair has its natural shape and texture.
-Some women are never pleased with the shape and texture of their hair.
+Some women are never pleased with its shape and texture.
 Therefore, they always opt to change it.
 Typically, they use flat irons to straighten it and curling irons to curl it among other tools.
 These tools use heat, and the effect does not always last as long as the women want.
 Because of this, they turn to a more permanent way; perm.

 It involves a chemical process where specific chemical products are applied to the hair to change its texture and shape permanently.
 Technically, the term ‘perm’ is a short form of permanent.